numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 .. _Recommendations: https://www.github.com

-If an algorithm does not hit the target in a single run, this runtime remains undefined --- while it has been bounded from below by the number of evaluations in this unsuccessful run.
+If an algorithm does not hit the target in a single run, its runtime remains undefined --- while, then, this runtime is bounded from below by the number of evaluations in this unsuccessful run.
-The number of available runtime values depends on the budget the algorithm has explored.
+The number of available runtime values depends on the budget the algorithm has explored (the larger the budget, the more likely the target-values are reached).
 Therefore, larger budgets are preferable --- however they should not come at the expense of abandoning reasonable termination conditions.
 Instead, restarts should be done [HAN2016ex]_.